AdolfoFC9/BirthdayMasterWebServer/README.md

      ```

 2. **GET /people/:month**:
-   - Retrieves persons whose birthdays fall in the specified month.
+   - Retrieves people whose birthdays fall in the specified month.
    - **Request Parameter:**
-     - `:month` (integer, 1-12)
+     - `:month` (values from 1-12)

 3. **POST /person**:
    - Adds a new person to the database.